japhetcordova/japhetcordova/README.md

 ---

 ### 🌟 **About Me**
-Hi there! 👋 I'm **[View Rax]**, a passionate **[Full Stack]** with a love for building innovative and impactful solutions.
+Hi there! 👋 I'm **View Rax**, a passionate **Full Stack Web Developer** with a love for building innovative and impactful solutions.
 I thrive on turning ideas into reality through clean, efficient, and maintainable code.
 Whether it's designing user-friendly web applications, solving complex backend challenges, or experimenting with cutting-edge technologies, I'm always eager to learn and grow.

 ---